 - The Amount of Property Damage – The amount of property damage can also impact your case.
 If there is severe damage to your car, you will likely receive more compensation than if there are only minor scratches to your bumper.

 - The Insurance Policy Limits – If the other driver has a low insurance policy limit, you may not be able to receive full compensation for your damages.
 If this is the case, you may be able to sue for the extra damages or use your own policy if you have underinsured motorist coverage.

 Filing Car Accident Claims in South Carolina

 If you are injured in a motor vehicle crash in South Carolina and you are less than 50% at fault, you have the right to file a claim.
-You can file your claim with the at-fault driver’s insurance company or with your own insurance company.
-It is important to speak to an attorney before filing a claim so that you know what to expect and that it is being done properly.
+You may be able to file your claim with the at-fault driver’s insurance company or with your own insurance company.
+It is important to speak to an attorney before filing any claim so that you know what to expect and that it is being done properly.

 Filing a car accident claim can be complex, and often, the insurance companies will try to deny your claim.
 An attorney can help you file your claim and can help you get the compensation that you deserve.